sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 If $A=\mathbb{N}$, someone may think it is impossible to have one infinite subset because of the [definition](https://mathworld.wolfram.com/CountablyInfinite.html) of "Countably Infinite".
 But it is [not that case](https://www.physicsforums.com/threads/is-there-a-smallest-infinite-subset-of-the-naturals.1050122/post-6857092).

+IMHO, "pairwise disjoint family" is a bit like one proper subset of "family", so one direction may be much easier than the other (i.e. $\Leftarrow$ here).
+One more elegant rephrase of the above proof can be seen [here $2\Leftrightarrow 4$](https://andrescaicedo.files.wordpress.com/2009/11/502-equivalents.pdf).
+The $\Rightarrow$ part shares the same basic idea to construct one disjoint set from one arbitrary set based on [disjoint union](https://en.wikipedia.org/wiki/Disjoint_union).

 abbr:
 DMIA -> Discrete_Mathematics_and_Its_Applications
 # notice